Shivam-Bindal-tech/Hotel-Management-Website/README.md

 # Hotel-Management-Website
-A hotel management website project.
-More details coming soon!
+This is a placeholder for my upcoming hotel management website project.